 This is serious stuff.
-To live healthy lives, we must learn to reduce our levels of stress.
-When we are striving to do our best, to deliver work for other people, to look after our family and to climb a career ladder we often forget that in order to do all these things we must be OK.
+To live healthy lives, we must learn to reduce our levels of stress and build our resilience.
+When we are striving to do our best, to deliver work for other people, to look after our family and to climb a career ladder we often forget that to do all these things we must be OK.

 I heard a quote recently ‘You are not required to set yourself on fire to keep other people warm’